lawrennd/old_talks/_data-science/includes/the-data-crisis.md

 >The major cause of the data crisis is that machines have become more
 >interconnected than ever before.
 Data access is therefore cheap, but
 >data quality is often poor.
-What we need is cheap high quality
+What we need is cheap high-quality
 >data.
 That implies that we develop processes for improving and
 >verifying data quality that are efficient.
 >